astridx/meinblog/sik/r/developer-setup/index.md

 ---
-title: "My development setup as a JavaScript web developer"
+title: 'My development setup as a JavaScript web developer'
-description: "Are you just getting started with web development?
+description: 'Are you just getting started with web development?
 This list of web development tools gives you the perfect head start as being a striving web developer.
-It walks you through the tools that I am using in my daily life as a freelancer and consultant..."
+It walks you through the tools that I am using in my daily life as a freelancer and consultant...'
-date: "2016-11-09T13:50:46+02:00"
+date: '2016-11-09T13:50:46+02:00'
-categories: ["Web Development"]
+categories: ['Web Development']
-keywords: ["web developer setup", "javascript developer setup", "web development setup", "web development environment"]
+keywords:
+  [
+    'web developer setup',
+    'javascript developer setup',
+    'web development setup',
+    'web development environment',
+  ]
-hashtags: ["#100DaysOfCode", "#JavaScript"]
+hashtags: ['#100DaysOfCode', '#JavaScript']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />